SoftVibes/custom-dev-setup/README.md

 # Custom Dev Setup (using BASH)

 This is a custom set of BASH scripts I wrote to quickly setup some basic development tools when moving to a new environment.
-However, this uses APT which is why this won't work on Windows :( This will install Python, NodeJS, GNU C++ & Visual Studio Code and also install some scripts that help setup projects easily.
+However, this uses APT and Linux file structure which is why this won't work on Windows :( This will install Python, NodeJS, GNU C++ & Visual Studio Code and also install some scripts that help setup projects easily.

 ## What each script does